 Attend the Edinburgh International Festival

-Plan your visit to Edinburgh in August to be able to attend the unique three-week Edinburgh International Festival.
-The festival was originally founded by Rudolf Bing in 1947 and is organized annually since then.
+Plan your visit to Edinburgh in August to attend the unique three-week Edinburgh International Festival.
+The festival was originally founded by Rudolf Bing in 1947 and has been organized annually since then.
 It is a collective art festival that features artistic performances from around the globe.

-You will enjoy the best music, theatre performance, opera, and many more.
+You will enjoy the best music, theatre performances, opera, and many more.
 It will be a chance to get in touch with various international cultures from all around the world.
-You can follow the festival’s website to be updated with its news, and venues and book your tickets.
+You can follow the festival’s website to be updated with its news and venues and book your tickets.

 Visit the Royal Botanic Garden

-It is a nondepartmental body of the Scottish Government that is dedicated to the study of plants.
-Visitors can book their tickets and enjoy a day’s tour of the garden learning about the history of the garden which dates back to 350 years.
-It offers marvellous and unique 70 acres and a landscape view that will take your breath away.
-A chance for all the family to enjoy the tranquillity and get away from the hustle and bustle of the city.
+It is a nondepartmental body of the Scottish Government dedicated to the study of plants.
+Visitors can book their tickets and enjoy a day’s tour of the garden, learning about its 350-year history.
+It offers a marvellous and unique 70 acres and a landscape view that will take your breath away.
+It is a chance for all the family to enjoy the tranquillity and escape the hustle and bustle of the city.

-It is located a mile away from the city centre in Arboretum Pl, Edinburgh EH3 5NZ, United Kingdom.
-Visitors are welcome to bring their food and drinks into the gardens.
-The Royal Botanic Garden is open daily from 10 am but you are advised to call their number to check especially on days with extreme weather conditions.
+It is located a mile from the city centre in Arboretum Pl, Edinburgh EH3 5NZ, United Kingdom.
+Visitors are welcome to bring food and drinks into the gardens.
+The Royal Botanic Garden is open daily from 10 a.m., but you are advised to call their number to check, especially on days with extreme weather conditions.

 Where to Stay in Edinburgh?